Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 Perhaps you might recall that the Trojan war in Homer’s Iliad started out of a petty dispute between the Greek goddesses Hera, Aphrodite and Athena, over who was the fairest.
 A war that killed thousands of poor humans.
 In the same vein, this illegitimate child of Asmodeus and the fairy from Peter Pan, or Miss Anthropocene, decides to make Earth bleed a little violently just because she can, and just because she didn’t get enough love.

-Naturally, these are just good vibes and pleasant music, and they may well like to invite the world to a tour of rhythm just to chuck those stressful political issues aside for a moment, but from here it’s clear that they will never be known as a climate activist, nor will they claim to be one, and they will never be confident enough to try to be one anyway.
+Naturally, these are just vibes and pleasant music, and they may well like to invite the world to a tour of rhythm just to chuck those stressful political issues aside for a moment, but from here it’s clear that they will never be climate activists, nor will they claim to be one, and they will never be confident enough to try to be one anyway.

 Pop stars are typically apolitical because they are advised to be.